Beliavsky/PyC2F/README.md

 # PyC2F
 Attempt to write a partial translator from C to Fortran in Python.
-Currently not working.
+Works for only a few simple programs.
 Running

 `python main.py xij.c xij.f90` for the C code `xij.c`